axeloh/centipawn_loss_analyzer/README.md

 # Centipawn Loss Analyzer
-Analyzing the ACPL (Average CentiPawn Loss) over time for a selected set of 25+ GMs.
+Jumping on the chess-cheating-scandal bandwagon and analyzing the ACPL (Average CentiPawn Loss) over time for a selected set of 25+ GMs.
 Games were analyzed using Stockfish 15, depth 15.

 **TLDR;**